Total cases are all cases since the start of the epidemic, i.e. cumulative cases. For the number of people currently ill, see “Active cases”.

 The data prior to March 21, 2020 was truncated due to being, for most indicators, highly incomplete or missing entirely, which resulted in various issues when computing and visualizing epidemiological indicators.

-The dataset contains very few negative numbers, which don't make sense in this context.
-These are almost certainly data entry errors on the part of the government, so I fixed this issue by converting all numbers in the dataset to their absolute values.
+The dataset at some point contained very few negative numbers, which don't make sense in this context.
+These are/were almost certainly data entry errors on the part of the government, so I fixed this issue by converting all numbers in the dataset to their absolute values.